openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 `CONSTANT_SpecializationLinkage` constant were not present, but rather the "raw" symbolic reference had been used from the start.

-If the API point _M_ is parametric over some _R_, then the proposed linkage parameter value referred to by the `CONSTANT_SpecializationLinkage` constant is resolved.
+If the API point _M_ is parametric over some _R_, then the proposed linkage selector value referred to by the `CONSTANT_SpecializationLinkage` constant is resolved.
 The resulting value is then validated against _M_'s anchor _R_, using a bootstrap method (declared on _R_) if necessary.